In my quest to figure out the best way to use pantry staples - let me introduce you to Skillet Cheesy Chickpeas!!

 - 4 cloves garlic, roughly chopped

 - 2 15-ounce cans chickpeas, drained and rinsed

 - ¼ cup water

 - kosher salt and freshly cracked black pepper to taste

 - basil and bread to garnish / serve

-- Heat the olive oil over medium high heat in a 10-12 inch skillet.
-Add the onion and saute until translucent.
-Add the garlic and cook for 30 seconds.
+- Heat the olive oil over medium high heat in a large skillet.
+Add the onion and saute for 3-5 minutes until soft.
+Add the garlic and cook for 30 seconds until fragrant.
 Add the chickpeas and stir to combine, followed by the marinara sauce, boiling water to thin it out and season with salt and pepper.

 - Simmer for 10 minutes.
-Add the shredded cheese on top and transfer to the broiled to melt the cheese until bubbly and golden.
-Season with salt and pepper and basil and serve with chunky bread on the side.
+Add the shredded cheese on top and transfer to the broiler to melt the cheese until bubbly and golden.
+Season with salt and pepper and basil.